zephyrproject-rtos/zephyr/samples/basic/servo_motor/README.rst

 =============

-You will need to connect the motor's red wire to external 5V, the black wire to ground and the white wire to pad 0 on the edge connector.
+You will need to connect the motor's red wire to external 5V, the black wire to ground and the white wire to the SCL pin, i.e. pin 21 on the edge connector.

 Building and Running
 ********************

-The sample has a devicetree overlay for the :ref:`bbc_microbit` which uses ``pwm0``.
+The sample has a devicetree overlay for the :ref:`bbc_microbit`.

 This sample can be built for multiple boards, in this example we will build it for the bbc_microbit board: